pmlopes/vertx3-nashorn.next/Readme.md

 * No need for maven (unless user needs extra java libraries bundled in the runner)
 * Currently no packaging is provided (distribution is left to the user)
 * A new loader based on AMD (this is small and allows a proper debugging experience)
+* Builtin support for ES6 using babel compiler as a loader plugin

 ### Additions